zdu-strong/transparent-republic/README.md

 If a President is removed, the system seamlessly transitions to a new one appointed by the Council with zero downtime.<br/>

+Elections for officials may be held at any time and shall adopt a two-round election system.<br/>

+In the first round, if the candidate in first place receives more votes than the total of the votes received by the candidate in second place and the number of non-votes, the first round of the election succeeds.<br/>

+In the second round, voting is held between the winner of the first round and maintaining the incumbent official.
+If the winner of the first round receives more votes than the total of the votes for maintaining the incumbent and the number of non-votes, the second round of the election succeeds.<br/>

 ## 🔷 6.
 International Transparency<br/>

 The Transparent Republic provides open data on all internal decisions, including:<br/>